-Somehow, deep inside, I knew I could get it to work – for me.
-I know caramel and salted caramel have been done to death over the last few years, but I’d never jumped on that band wagon.
+Yet, somehow, deep inside, I knew I could get it to work for me.
+While I know caramel and salted caramel have been done to death over the last few years, although I’d never jumped on that band wagon.
 Why would I?
-I don’t like caramel.
+Because I don’t like caramel.

 Or should I say I didn’t like caramel, until I’d made my own.
 I instinctively shy away from super sweet food, especially icings and frostings.
-My own, homemade caramel sauce, is a gazillion miles away from the tooth aching, molten sugar of my previous caramel tastings.
+Whereas, my own, homemade caramel sauce, is a gazillion miles away from the tooth aching, molten sugar of my previous caramel tastings.

 Drizzled over this beautiful Bundt and adorned with toasted Pecan nuts this Crazy Caramel Carrot Cake is the perfect twist on a classic.